psmits/shape_identification/doc/post_review.md

 everyone really wants me to make sure i include something about sexual dimorphism.

+include size as a predictor of category (actually a piece of good advice)

 slow the manuscript down a lot. while it is generally straight forward, it is a bit slap-dash.